Symfomany/cinhetic/README.md

 * Tree behavior in Categories Entity
 * Add Managers to handle actions in service with Controllers
 * Add Listener to kernel event listener
+* Read Rss and populate the database
+* Webservices Factory to handle Youtube, Twitter, Flickr & Thumbr APIs

 Features
 ----------------------------------